-With The Chronicles of Narnia: The Voyage of the Dawn Treader arriving October 9 on Disney+, the entire Disney-20th Century Studios Narnia trilogy is together for the first time.
+With The Chronicles of Narnia: The Voyage of the Dawn Treader finally released on Disney+, the entire Disney-20th Century Studios Narnia trilogy is together for the first time.
 (It’s a shame all 7 novels weren’t produced as films, which now Netflix will attempt, but that’s another story.)

 However, currently, at least two dozen Disney-owned franchises remain incomplete or missing entirely from Disney+.
 Sometimes sequels or spin-offs are present, but not the original film.
 Complex realities of co-productions, music licensing, and decades-old contracts make it potentially costly for some titles to arrive in a timely manner.
 Yet, in many cases, gaps in the Disney+ library are simply baffling.

-Five incomplete Disney+ franchises are not covered here: Star Wars (see this article), the Marvel Cinematic Universe (three films missing), The Muppets (full article to come), and two series noted in our Missing Musicals article: the Step Up franchise, along with Rogers & Hammerstein musicals.
+Five incomplete Disney+ franchises are not covered here: Star Wars (see this article), the Marvel Cinematic Universe (three films missing), The Muppets (see this article), and two series noted in our Missing Musicals article: the Step Up franchise, along with Rogers & Hammerstein musicals.